microsoft/macos-cookbook/documentation/resource_xcode.md

-  version                              String # defaults to 'description' if not specified path                                 String # defaults to '/Applications/Xcode.app' if not specified ios_simulators                       Array # defaults to current iOS simulators if not specified action                               Symbol # defaults to [:install_gem, :install_xcode, :install_simulators] if not specified end
+  version                              String # defaults to 'description' if not specified path                                 String # defaults to '/Applications/Xcode.app' if not specified ios_simulators                       Array # defaults to current iOS simulators if not specified download_url                         String # defaults to empty if not specified action                               Symbol # defaults to [:install_gem, :install_xcode, :install_simulators] if not specified end
 ```